soasada/soasada.github.io/_posts/2020-06-30-how-to-migrate-mongodb-collections-with-spring-data.markdown

 {% highlight kotlin %}
 @Document
-data class Person(
+data class User(
     @Id
     val id: String,
-    val name: String
+    val email: String
 ) {
-    constructor(name: String) : this(UUID.randomUUID().toString(), name)
+    constructor(email: String) : this(UUID.randomUUID().toString(), email)
 }
 {% endhighlight %}

-Then, a new requirement comes to you and you have to add a couple of attributes to audit this document.
-So far so good you add
+Then, a new requirement comes to you and now users only can log in if they confirm the email.
+So far so good, you add a new attribute to your document to handle that:
-them:

 {% highlight kotlin %}
 @Document
-data class Person(
+data class User(
     @Id
     val id: String,
-    val name: String,
+    val email: String,
-    @CreatedDate val createdAt: Instant = Instant.now(),
-    @LastModifiedDate val updatedAt: Instant = Instant.now()
+    val emailConfirmed: Boolean?
 ) {
-    constructor(name: String) : this(UUID.randomUUID().toString(), name)
+    constructor(email: String) : this(UUID.randomUUID().toString(), email, false)

+    fun confirmEmail() = this.copy(emailConfirmed = true)
 }
 {% endhighlight %}

-In principle this could work, but **only for new documents**.
+In principle this could work, but **only for new users**.
 What should you do with old ones?
-This is where the problems begin.
+Your old users might not be able to log in into your application because they didn't confirm the email.
+Now you have a problem.

+A solution could be run an update query that adds this new attribute with a true value for each document in the collection.
+This solution only works with collections with few users, but if you have a very big collection, the query could take hours or even days.
+Are you gonna block the login for all those users during that time?
+No, you are not.

-The proper way to do it lazily, is executing some logic **after loading an old document from the database.** Usually, when you do that the attributes are unavailable, so you have two options here:
+Another solution is to execute the confirmation logic **after loading an old user from the database.** What is an old user?
+An old user means that the `emailConfirmed` comes with null

 1. If the attributes could be populated, you have to implement the logic somewhere.
 Hopefully, Spring Data MongoDB >= 3.0 has